hhariharan203-commits/ARES-X-Sovereign-Risk-Engine/README.md

 - Strong ROC-AUC indicates reliable risk ranking
 - Designed for early warning systems, not exact prediction

+Crisis events are rare, so the model prioritizes recall to capture early warning signals.

 ---

 📊 Data Sources